translating-science/rust-smart-fhir/README.md

   URL that the SMART-on-FHIR server will redirect the user to.
 The SMART-on-FHIR server will validate this URL against this list of allowed redirect URLs (which we have provided offline).
   For our app, the URL should point to our `/callback` endpoint.
 If you are running the app locally, that URL will be `http://127.0.0.1:8080/callback`.
 Otherwise, you should configure the URL by setting the `FHIR_EXAMPLE_DOMAIN` environment variable.

+When you launch the app through the SMART sandbox launcher, you will need to pick a patient.
+If you do not, the SMART sandbox launcher will display a patient picker as part of the launch flow.
+Note that not all of the patients in the SMART sandbox launcher will have observation data for the codes we request.